acorico/etl_resume/README.md

 Access the master container of the Spark cluster:

-docker exec -it master_container bash
+docker exec -w /opt/spark/bin -it master_container bash

-Locate in the bin folder

-cd bin

 Execute the ETL process by command line with the following instruction (previously located in spark/bin):